Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Applications

-For this specific scenario, we also contrast the control inputs of FAUs and FCUs in Fig. \ref{FAUControl} and Fig. \ref{FCUControl}.
-We observe quite similar operation patterns of FAUs and FCUs in the two methods.
-That further demonstrates the desirable performance of the proposed method compared with the optimal solution.
-Besides, we can observe some particular phenomenon in Fig. \ref{FAUControl}. \emph{First}, we find that the FAUs are mostly operated in quite lower level compared with the FCUs.
-This is rational due to the generally higher temperature of outdoor fresh air (FAUs) compared than the recirculated air (FCUs), therefore the HVAC system tends to regulate the FCUs to maintain thermal comfort to save energy.
-Besides, we observe that the operation patterns, especially the FCUs correspond well to the typical weather patterns (i.e., lower outdoor temperature in the early morning and late night, and higher temperature in the noon) and the occupancy patterns (i.e., high occupancy during the working hours and low occupancy during non-working hours).
+Use this specific scenario as an example, we also study the control inputs for the FAU and FCU.
+As shown in \ref{FAU_FCUControl}, we see quite similar operation patterns of FAU/FCU with the two methods.
+This implicitly illustrates the energy saving performance of GB-L that we observed in Fig. \ref{HVAC_Cost}.
+Besides, we can observe some other interesting phenomenon that the FAU are mostly operated in quite lower level versus the FCU.
+This is rational as the FAU handles outdoor fresh air with a general higher temperature than that of the recirculated air managed by the FCU.
+To fulfill the energy saving objective, the HVAC system tends to activate the FCU instead of FAU in priority to reduce cooling load.
+Besides, we observe the operation patterns, especially the FCU, correspond well to the typical weather patterns (i.e., lower outdoor temperature in the early morning and late night, and higher temperature in the noon) and the occupancy patterns (i.e., high occupancy during the working hours and low occupancy during non-working hours).
+The demonstrates the capability of GB-L responding to the uncertain thermal disturbance caused by the weather and occupancy.

-We also study the convergence of the GBPI in \emph{Case II}.
-Specifically, we inspect the convergence rate of the GBPI by applying the \emph{stochastic} policies obtained at each iteration of \textbf{Algorithm} \ref{GBPI} to $100$ randomly generated scenario.
-Take the average HVAC cost as an indicator, the convergence rate of the GBPI in \emph{Case II} is exhibited in Fig. \ref{ConvergenceRate}.
-We observe that a suboptimal \emph{stochastic} policy can be approached within $10$ iterations.
+Though the GB-L is implemented off-line, the convergence speed is still an important and concerned issue.
+Therefore, we inspect the convergence rate of the GB-L with \textbf{S-2}.
+We inspect the average energy cost of $100$ realizations while executing \textbf{Algorithm} \ref{GB-L}.
+Take the average energy cost as an indicator, we obtain the convergence rate in Fig. \ref{PMV distribution} (b).
+For this case, it takes about $10$ iterations to approach the ``optima".